Daniela-pduro/chatter-mate/README.md

 Persistence (future: memory & progress tracking)
 ```
 **POST /chat**
 Primary conversation endpoint.

-This endpoint accepts a structured request and returns a structured response.
+Accepts a structured request and returns a structured response,
-It currently returns a mock (stub) response and will later be connected to the LangGraph agent.

-Note about the correction schema: although corrections are currently returned as an empty list (stub implementation),
-this structure will be used by the agent to provide intelligent feedback and **track learning** progress.
+including the assistant's reply and any language corrections detected in the user's message.

+## Nodes
+- **detect_language**: detects whether the user's message contains the target language.
+- **detect_errors**: analyzes errors and generates the conversational response.

+The node design aims to minimize LLM calls per turn by combining related tasks within a single call.
+This reduces the maximum number of LLM calls to 2 per turn (1 if no target language is detected).

 ## Current Status
 - ✅ FastAPI backend running